BOB HARTRANFT | Good Thinking

 She got an “A+” – something I never did.
 Neither have I heard of anyone else getting an A+ there.

-The course projects ranged from genuinely impressive to … well … one group observed Venus one night.
+The course projects ranged from genuinely impressive to … one group observed Venus for a few minutes one night.
 And then reported their results.
 I decided that they at least learned from the process.
-Indeed, XXXXX told me that his experience in Physics was useful in preparing his thesis oral presentation at MIT.
+Indeed, xxxxx told me that his experience in Physics was useful in preparing his thesis oral presentation at MIT.

 Of the 54 Physics students, I gave:

 8 A-range (A+, A, or A-) final grades;

 At the time, that seemed reasonable, especially since there were neither Connecticut nor Mills guidelines.
 In light of my later work on grades, however, it probably should have been more like:

 27 A-range final grades; and,

 The day I left Mills and returned to Engineering, my income tripled.